infoqualitylab/DDI_Evidence_Classification/Scripts/README.md

   - Output: “clean” plaintext files of Methods section
   - Preprocess: remove stopwords (using NLTK), remove spaces and some special characters

-*NOTE: Output of this step is a single csv file that contains all papers, their metadata (collected by script 1) and Methods section text (collected by script 2) (Available in Data folder: All_Papers_Preprocessed.csv.
+*NOTE: Output of this step is a single csv file that contains all papers, their metadata (collected by script 1) and Methods section text (collected by script 2) (Available in Data folder: **All_Papers_Preprocessed.csv**.
 Note that this file also contains expert’s labels for classification development)

 ### Program 3 – “Most_informative_unigrams.ipynb”

-* This script is used to get lists of most informative features (unigrams) from our data (text from title, abstract & method section); selected based on the TFIDF scores of the features.
+* This program is used to get lists of most informative features (unigrams) from our data (text from title, abstract & method section); selected based on the TFIDF scores of the features.
-* Input: the All_Papers_Preprocessed.csv file.
+* Input: the **All_Papers_Preprocessed.csv** file.
 Note that this file also contains expert’s labels for classification development.
 * Output: lists of 20 most informative unigrams for each type in the six evidence types of the study.

-Script 4 - “Multiclass_classifier.ipynb”
+### Program 4 - “Multiclass_classifier.ipynb”

-Implement the multi class classifier to predict six evidence types (no hierarchy involved).
+* This program is used to implement the multi class classifier to predict six evidence types (no hierarchy involved).
-Input: the All_Papers_Preprocessed.csv file.
+* Input: the **"All_Papers_Preprocessed.csv"** file.
-Classifier implementation:
+* Classifier implementation:
-Data: split training 80%; testing 20%
+  - Data: split training 80%; testing 20%
-Features: unigrams of text from Title, Abstract, Methods section (TFIDF) Feature selection: top 5000 best features by Chi-square test ML model: SVM
+  - Features: unigrams of text from Title, Abstract, Methods section (TFIDF)
+  - Feature selection: top 5000 best features by Chi-square test
+  - ML model: SVM (some parameters: kernel, class weighted)
-Evaluation metrics: Accuracy, Precision, Recall, F1 score (note: AUC ROC is not applicable for multi class problem) Evaluate classifier on a set of unlabeled dataset:
+  - Evaluation metrics: Accuracy, Precision, Recall, F1 score (note: AUC ROC is not applicable for multi class problem)
+* Evaluate classifier on a set of unlabeled dataset:
-Save the classification model and rerun it on an unlabeled dataset
+  - Save the classification model and rerun it on an unlabeled dataset
-Input: text from title, abstract & methods section of unlabeled papers.
+  - Input: the **"Unlabeled_Papers_Evaluation.csv"** file
-Output: prediction of what evidence types the papers provide.
+  - Output: prediction of evidence types which the papers provide.

-Script 5 - “Hierarchical_classifier.ipynb”
+### Program 5 - “Hierarchical_classifier.ipynb”

-Implement the hierarchical classifier to predict six evidence types
+* Implement the hierarchical classifier to predict six evidence types
-Input: the All_Papers_Preprocessed.csv file.
+* Input: the **"All_Papers_Preprocessed.csv"** file.
-Classifier implementation:
+* Classifier implementation:
-Cross-validation: 5 folds
+  - Cross-validation: 5 folds
-In each cross validation:
+  - In each cross validation:
-Data: split training 80%; testing 20%
+    + Data: split training 80%; testing 20%
-Start from top-level sub-classifier to lower-level sub-classifiers.
+    + Start from top-level sub-classifier to lower-level sub-classifiers.
-Features: unigrams of text from Title, Abstract, Methods section (TFIDF) Feature selection: top 5000 best features by Chi-square test ML model: SVM
+    + Features: unigrams of text from Title, Abstract, Methods section (TFIDF)
+    + Feature selection: top 5000 best features by Chi-square test
+    + ML model: SVM (some parameters: kernel, class weighted)
-Evaluation metrics: Accuracy, Precision, Recall, F1 score and AUC ROC of sub-classifiers individually.
+    + Evaluation metrics: Accuracy, Precision, Recall, F1 score and AUC ROC of sub-classifiers individually.
-Evaluate classifier on a set of unlabeled dataset:
+* Evaluate classifier on a set of unlabeled dataset:
-Save the classification model and rerun it on an unlabeled dataset
+  - Save the classification model and rerun it on an unlabeled dataset
-Input: text from title, abstract & methods section of unlabeled papers.
+  - Input: the **"Unlabeled_Papers_Evaluation.csv"** file
-Output: prediction of what evidence types the papers provide.
+  - Output: prediction of evidence types which the papers provide.